The Supply Side of Innovation: H-1b Visa Reforms and Us Ethnic Invention

 This study evaluates the impact of high-skilled immigrants on US technology formation.
-Specifically, we use reduced-form specifications that exploit large changes in the H-1B visa program.
-Fluctuations in H-1B admissions levels significantly influence the rate of Indian and Chinese patenting in cities and firms dependent upon the program relative to their peers.
-Most specifications find weak crowding-in effects or no effect at all for native patenting.
-Total invention increases with higher admission levels primarily through the direct contributions of ethnic inventors.
+We use reduced-form specifications that exploit large changes in the H-1B visa program.
+Higher H-1B admissions increase immigrant science and engineering (SE) employment and patenting by inventors with Indian and Chinese names in cities and firms dependent upon the program relative to their peers.
+Most specifications find limited effects for native SE employment or patenting.
+We are able to rule out displacement effects, and small crowding-in effects may exist.
+Total SE employment and invention increases with higher admissions primarily through direct contributions of immigrants.